(updated as on May 26, 2014)

 ● All debits / credits permissible in respect of NRE accounts, including credit of sale proceeds of FDI investments, are permissible in FCNR (B) accounts also.

-● Account can be in any freely convertible currency.
+● Account can be held in any freely convertible currency.

-● Loans up to Rs.100 lakh can be extended against security of funds held in FCNR (B) deposit either to the depositors or third parties without any ceiling subject to usual margin requirements.
+● Loans can be extended against security of funds held in FCNR (B) deposit either to the depositors or third parties without any ceiling subject to usual margin requirements.

 ● The interest rates are stipulated by the Department of Banking Operations and Development, Reserve Bank of India.
 With effect from March 1, 2014, interest rate ceiling on FCNR (B) deposits will revert to the ceiling prior to August 14, 2013.
-In respect of FCNR (B) deposits of all maturities contracted effective from the close of business in India as on November 23, 2011, interest shall be paid within the ceiling rate of LIBOR/SWAP rates plus 125 basis points for the respective currency/corresponding maturity.
-For FCNR(B) deposits with maturity of 3-5 years interest shall be paid within the ceiling rate of LIBOR/SWAP rates plus 100 basis points effective from close of business on November 15, 2008).
+In respect of FCNR (B) deposits of maturities, 1 year to less than 3 years interest shall be paid within the ceiling rate of LIBOR/SWAP rates plus 200 basis points for the respective currency/corresponding maturity.
+For FCNR(B) deposits with maturity of 3-5 years interest shall be paid within the ceiling rate of LIBOR/SWAP rates plus 300 basis points.
 On floating rate deposits, interest shall be paid within the ceiling of SWAP rates for the respective currency/maturity plus 200 bps/ 300 bps as the case may be.
 For floating rate deposits, the interest reset period shall be six months.

 ● When an account holder becomes a person resident in India, deposits may be allowed to continue till maturity at the contracted rate of interest, if so desired by him.